mkohler/cython_swig/README.rst

     is in the standard library.
 In fact, there may be things you want that you can't even get from the *cheese shop*.

-    If those things are C libraries that you want for Python, you're in luck, because there are excellent tools available for wrapping C libraries for Python.
+    If what you want is to use a C library from Python, then you're in luck, because there are excellent tools available for building Python extension modules by wrapping C libraries.

 Pre-Fight
 =========

 "Code first and ask questions later."

-- import statement
-- C libraries
+- **import statement**
-- growing a library with SWIG and Cython
+- libadder library
+- add() function: passing ints
+- pair_add() function: passing structs
+- get_version(): C strings, part 1
+- greeting_sr(): C strings, part 2

 .. class:: handout

     To start this talk, I'm going to to quickly discuss the Python import statement and what it hides.

     Then, I'll review the structure of *C* libraries.
-That is, libraries written in *C*, to be used by program written in *C*.
+When I say "C libraries", I mean  libraries written in *C*, designed to be used by programs written in *C*.

     From there, I'll show you a very small C library, we'll create Python intefaces for it using both SWIG and Cython, and then we'll